GasTrotteyn/lightedRoom/README.md

 4 - Open server.js in VSC and run node server.js in a new terminal.

-5 - open Front-end folder in other VSC and run it with Go-Live
+5 - Open Front-end folder in other VSC and run it with Go-Live.